-Do not stop using Hysingla ER suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Hysingla ER.
+Do not stop using this medicine suddenly after long-term use, or you could have serious withdrawal symptoms.
+Ask your doctor how to safely stop using Hysingla ER.

-Initial dose: 10 mg orally every 12 hours
+Extended-Release Hysingla ER Tablets: Initial dose: 20 mg orally every 24 hours

 What happens if I miss a dose?

 Since Hysingla ER is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how Hysingla ER will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how Hysingla ER will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Hysingla ER side effects

-Stop using hydrocodone and call your doctor at once if you have:
+Stop using Hysingla ER and call your doctor at once if you have:

 pain or burning when you urinate;